.

-As our bodies age, it’s only natural to experience health-related issues.
-From sarcopenia (age related muscle loss) to heart disease, osteoporosis, diabetes, Alzheimer’s and arthritis, illnesses impairing mobility and function are all too common.
+As our bodies age, it's only natural to experience health-related issues.
+From sarcopenia (age related muscle loss) to heart disease, osteoporosis, diabetes, Alzheimer's and arthritis, illnesses impairing mobility and function are all too common.
 Like any ongoing condition, a vigilant care regime is necessary to make sure everything is running smoothly and avoid any health scares.
+Traditionally, this would entail a trip to a doctor or specialist's office, follow-up appointments as necessary, in-home care etc are all focused on face-to-face interaction.
+But what about as we enter a world where online communication is shaping the way industries operate?
+Everything from the way medicine is distributed to the dissemination of information about our own personal health is changing as we speak.
+The potential of technology benefits seniors tremendously!
+Check out a few major technological strides made that are transforming the landscape of senior healthcare for the better:

 Telemedicine

 A method of providing clinical care remotely through information technology and telecommunications devices (such as a call center or videochat), telemedicine is an interesting glimpse into what digital healthcare could look like in the not-so-distant future.
 While not an entirely new phenomenon (its roots date back to the 1950s), the practice has been experiencing tremendous growth lately.
 Integrating tracking devices (which will be discussed below) along with on-demand, low-cost healthcare delivery means that providers have a vested financial interest in the future of telemedicine the same way that patients do.
+Check out PBS's report on how telemedicine/video conferencing benefits both patients and physicians, offering convenience, efficiency and savings.

 Apps & Wearables